wzychla/OldMusicBox.ePUAP.Client/README.md

-# OldMusicBox.ePUAP.Client, OldMusicBox.ePUAP.Client.Core
+# OldMusicBox.ePUAP.Client

-The goal of this project is to provide an independent .NET [ePUAP](https://epuap.gov.pl/wps/portal/english) Client.
+The goal of this project is to provide an independent .NET [ePUAP](https://epuap.gov.pl/wps/portal/english) Client for NET.Framework and NET.Core.

 The client supports:
-* services used by the Profil Zaufany document digital signing
+* services used by the Profil Zaufany document signing
 * services used to communicate with Digital Exchanges (**Elektroniczna Skrzynka Podawcza**)

 The implementation follows the